Commuting matrices and the Hilbert scheme of points on affine spaces: Introduction

-The linear algebraic and monadic descriptions of the $n=2$ case given by Nakajima in \cite[Chapters 1 \& 2]{N2} is particularly relevant to us.
-One of the goals of this paper is to give analogous descritions of the Hilbert scheme $\Hilb^{[c]}(\C^n)$ of $c$ points on $\C^{n}$, naturally extending Nakajima's representation of the $\Hilb^{[c]}(\C^2)$.
-This goal is attained in the first part of the paper, Sections \ref{Matrix-Para} through \ref{Rep-mod-functor}.
+The linear algebraic and monadic descriptions of $\Hilb^{[c]}({\C^{2}})$ given by Nakajima in \cite[Chapters 1 \& 2]{N2} are particularly relevant to us.
+In this paper, we give analogous descriptions of $\Hilb^{[c]}(\C^n)$ and of $\Hilb^{[c]}(\mathbb{Y})$, the Hilbert scheme of $c$ points in an affine variety $\mathbb{Y}$, naturally extending Nakajima's description of $\Hilb^{[c]}(\C^2)$.
+This goal is attained in the first part of the paper, see Sections \ref{Matrix-Para} through \ref{Rep-mod-functor}, and Section \ref{hilb_y} for the case of affine varieties.

 More precisely, let $V$ and $W$ be complex vector spaces of dimension $c$ and $1$, respectively.
-Let $B_1,\dots,B_n$ be operators on $V$ commuting with each other and consider a map $I:W\to V$.
-The $(n+1)$-tuple $(B_1,\dots,B_n,I)$ is said to be \emph{stable} if there is no proper subspace $S\subset V$ which is invariant under each operator $B_k$ and contains the image of $I$.
+Let $B_0,\dots,B_{n-1}$ be operators on $V$ commuting with each other and consider a map $I:W\to V$.
+The $(n+1)$-tuple $(B_0,\dots,B_{n-1},I)$ is said to be \emph{stable} if there is no proper subspace $S\subset V$ which is invariant under each operator $B_k$ and contains the image of $I$.
 The group $GL(V)$ acts on the set of all such $(n+1)$-tuple by change of basis on $V$.

-We prove that there is a one-to-one corresponding between the following objects: \begin{enumerate} \item ideals $J$ in the ring of polynomials $\C[x_1,\dots,x_n]$ whose quotient has dimension $c$; \item stable $(n+1)$-tuple $(B_1,\dots,B_n,I)$ with $\dim V=c$, modulo the action of $GL(V)$; \item complexes of the form, called \emph{perfect extended monads}:
+We prove that there is a one-to-one corresponding between the following objects: \begin{enumerate} \item ideals $J$ in the ring of polynomials $\C[x_{0},\dots,x_{n-1}]$ whose quotient has dimension $c$; \item stable $(n+1)$-tuple $(B_0,\dots,B_{n-1},I)$ with $\dim V=c$, modulo the action of $GL(V)$; \item complexes of the form, called \emph{perfect extended monads}:

 where $V_1:=V$, $V_0=V^{\oplus n}\oplus\mathbb{C}$ and $V_{i}=V^{\oplus \binom{n}{1-i}}$ for $i<0$, which are exact everywhere except at degree $0$ (grading of the complex is given by the twisting). \end{enumerate} Furthermore, using the above correspondence, we also show that the $\Hilb^{[c]}(\C^n)$ is isomorphic (as a scheme) to a GIT quotient of $\calc(n,c)\times\Hom(W,V)$ by $GL(V)$, where $\calc(n,c)$ denotes the variety of $n$ commuting $c\times c$ matrices.